Microsoft Excel: Writer Feature Type Parameters

 The sheet with the lowest relative order will be the first worksheet in the spreadsheet, with worksheets having a higher order placed after it.
 If a value is not specified, then the sheet will be placed after all worksheets with a specified sheet order.
 If two worksheets have identical sheet order values, then the two will be ordered according to their incoming order.

-If the sheet feature type has no specified order, but it contains a named range feature type which does, then the order on the named range will be used.
-If the sheet with no order contains two named ranges with different sheet orders, then one of those values will be selected arbitrarily.
+If the sheet feature type has no specified order, but it contains a named range or table feature type which does, then the order on the named range or table will be used.
+If the sheet with no order contains two named ranges or tables with different sheet orders, then one of those values will be selected arbitrarily.
 Therefore, to avoid ambiguity, it is always best to specify the order directly on the sheet feature type.

 Example